dltk-ai/qubitai-dltk/docs/source/getting_started/openDLTK_single_instance.rst

             python setup.py --mode uninstall --partial --purge

-    You will get a list of service as shown below, choose the services you want to RETAIN using comma separated Ids.
+    You will get a list of service as shown below, choose the services you want to ``RETAIN`` using comma separated Ids.

     .. code-block::
+        :emphasize-lines: 1

         Please choose services you want to RETAIN, other than those all services will be UNINSTALLED